 Inducted into the Baseball Hall of Fame, Cooperstown, NY

 - Johnny Bench: Cincinnati Reds, 1967 - 1983.
-A two-time NL MVP and the star Catcher for the Reds dynasty which won two World Series in the mid 70's.
+A two time NL MVP and the star backstop for the Cincinnati Reds dynasty which won two World Series in the mid 70's.
 Elected to the Hall of Fame on the first ballot in 1989.

 - Yogi Berra: New York Yankees, 1946 - 1963; New York Mets, 1965.
-Legendary Yankees Catcher and expert in creating hilarious, paradoxical statements.
-A three-time AL MVP and a ten-time World Series winner as a player.
+Legendary New York Yankees catcher and an expert in creating hilarious, paradoxical statements.
+A three time AL MVP and a ten time World Series winner as a player.
 He also managed and coached from the 60's through 80's for the Yankees, Mets and Astros, winning three more World Series as a coach.

 - Roy Campanella: Brooklyn Dodgers, 1948 - 1957.
-One of the best all-around Catchers of all time, excellent in both offense and defense.
-Earned two NL MVP awards and won the World Series in 1955.
-Campanella threw out 57% of those who tried to steal on him, which is the highest percentage of any Catcher in MLB history.
+One of the best all around catchers of all time, excellent in both offense and defense.
+Earned two NL MVP awards and won the World Series with Brooklyn in 1955.
+Campanella threw out 57% of those who tried to steal on him, which is the highest percentage of any catcher in MLB history.

 - Mickey Cochrane: Philadelphia Athletics, 1925 - 1933; Detroit Tigers, 1934 - 1937.
 Cochrane was an all around athlete and a spectacular hitter, with a career batting average of .320.
 He won three World Series, his last in 1935 as both player and manager of the Tigers.

 - Bill Dickey: New York Yankees, 1928 - 1943, 1946.
-Dickey was a member of legendary Yankees teams on which he won seven World Series during his playing career.
-He batted better than .300 11 times over his career.
+Dickey was a member of legendary New York Yankees teams on which he won seven World Series during his playing career.
+He batted better than .300 11 times over his big league career.

 - Carlton Fisk: Boston Red Sox, 1969, 1971 - 1980; Chicago White Sox, 1981 - 1993.
-An incredibly durable Catcher who played for 24 MLB seasons, Fisk was an 11-time all star who hit one of the most famous home runs in major leagues history - waving the ball fair to win game six of the 1975 World Series.
+An incredibly durable catcher who played for 24 MLB seasons, Fisk was an 11 time all star who hit one of the most famous home runs in major leagues history - waving the ball fair to win game six for the Red Sox in the 1975 World Series.

 Canadian Baseball Hall of Fame